vsergeev/btckeygenie/README.md

 gimme-bitcoin-address
 =====================

-gimme-bitcoin-address is a standalone bitcoin keypair generator written in Go.
+gimme-bitcoin-address is a standalone Bitcoin keypair generator written in Go.
-It generates an ECDSA secp256k1 keypair, writes the private key in **Wallet Import Format** to a text file in the directory specified as the first argument, and writes the corresponding public key in **Bitcoin Address** format to standard output.
+It generates an ECDSA secp256k1 keypair, writes the private key in **Wallet Import Format** to a text file to directory specified with the first argument, and writes the corresponding public key in **Bitcoin Address** format to standard output.

 gimme-bitcoin-address is intended to be a lightweight tool to generate one-time-use Bitcoin Addresses.

-**Important Note:** I had to implement elliptic curve operations and ECDSA key generation manually for secp256k1, because golang's crypto/ecdsa only supports curves with a=-3.
-While I am not worried about its correctness or ability to generate validate bitcoin keypairs, it may be vulnerable to timing attacks during the public key computation.
+**Important Note:** I had to implement elliptic curve operations and ECDSA key generation manually for secp256k1, because golang's crypto/elliptic only supports curves with a=-3.
+While I am not worried about its ability to generate validate bitcoin keypairs, it may be vulnerable to timing attacks during the public key computation.
 Use at your own risk in a public facing setting (e.g. web).
-If you have some experience or thoughts on this matter, please let me know!
+If you have some experience or thoughts on this matter, please let me know.

 Feel free to report any issues, bug reports, or suggestions at github or by email at vsergeev at gmail.